amourax78/HuggingFace_LLMs/README.md

 Ohm yeah, i have a bad new for me that next week might be my last efficient week in this semester, i am being surrounded by assignments now, the exams are coming as well. what else can we expect in this university.
 I wish i had more than 24 hours a day to handle these sorts of messes.  \ \

 I apologize for making you both read my complaints.
-See you next time in a meeting, perhaps.
+See you next time in a meeting, perhaps.\

+New update: i just barely done unit 2.1, not have many things to say here, see yah